chloefrfr/ChronosPublic/README.md

 - **Season 9:** Daily quests only
 - **Season 13:** Week 1 and daily quests

-_Note: Weekly quests are currently unavailable._
+_Note: Weekly quests currently do not work._

 ## Planned Features